garden-io/garden/examples/local-service/README.md

 spec:
   persistent: true # <--- Runs the deployCommand in persistent mode
-  deployCommand: [ "yarn", "run", "dev" ] # <--- This is the command Garden runs to start the process in sync mode
+  deployCommand: [ "npm", "run", "dev" ] # <--- This is the command Garden runs to start the process in sync mode
   statusCommand: [ ./check-local-status.sh ] # <--- Optionally set a status command that checks whether the local service is ready
   env: ${actions.deploy.frontend.var.env} # <--- Reference the env variable defined above
 ```